Ellesmere College: Boarding

 The school has seven boarding houses.
 There are two boarding houses dedicated to Middle School boys; St. Cuthbert's and St. Patrick's.
 St. Aidan's is a boarding house for Middle School girls.
 There are two Sixth Form boys boarding houses; St. Bede's and St. Luke's.
 St. Oswald's & St. Hilda's are both Sixth Form girls boarding houses.

+Additionally, there are four competitive houses, Meynell, Talbot, Wakeman-Lambart and Woodard, all named after original family benefactors of the school.
+These compete in sport, music, debating and drama, among others.

 Sport

 Ellesmere College has been recognised as an Athlete Friendly Education Centre (AFEC) by the World Academy of Sport (WAoS) in recognition of the way it helps student-athletes on the International Baccalaureate course balance sport and education as they follow an athletic pathway concurrently with their studies.
 Ellesmere College is one of only 22 schools in the world to receive this accreditation.